-Every agency account director recognizes the moment.
+Every agency account director recognises the moment.
 You have won the brief.
 The pitch was clean, the creative was strong, and the budget is confirmed.
 Then someone asks: "So how does the receipt upload work?"
 And the conversation gets complicated.

 A promotions brief looks like a campaign brief from the outside.
 It has a target audience, a mechanic, a start date, and a goal.
-What it often obscures is the operational complexity underneath: the platform, the compliance, the fulfillment, the data handling.
+What it often obscures is the operational complexity underneath: the platform, the compliance, the fulfilment, the data handling.
 Done well, none of that is visible to the client.
 Done badly, it becomes the story.
 This article sets out how a white label promotions platform works, why it is the smart choice for agencies that win these briefs, and what to check before you sign a partnership agreement.

 Most briefs that arrive as "a promotion" are actually five or six deliverables packaged into one.

-A consumer promotion in Ireland might require a digital entry platform, a receipt validation engine, a prize draw with auditable winner selection, physical and digital prize fulfillment, legally compliant terms and conditions, and a GDPR-compliant consent flow.
+A consumer promotion in Ireland might require a digital entry platform, a receipt validation engine, a prize draw with auditable winner selection, physical and digital prize fulfilment, legally compliant terms and conditions, and a GDPR-compliant consent flow.
 That is before the creative work, which is where most agencies concentrate their planning.

 The legal layer alone can derail a campaign.
 Under the Gaming and Lotteries (Amendment) Act 2019, which came into force in December 2020, the requirements depend on total prize value.
-Promotional lotteries linked to a product purchase with a prize fund up to EUR 2,500 require no permit, provided there is no additional charge for entering or redeeming.
-Prize funds above EUR 5,000 require a permit from the Garda Siochana, applied at least 60 days before the campaign launches.
-For prize funds up to EUR 30,000, the application goes to the District Court on the same timeline.
+Promotional lotteries linked to a product purchase with a prize fund up to €2,500 require no permit, provided there is no additional charge for entering or redeeming.
+Prize funds above €5,000 require a permit from the Garda Siochana, applied at least 60 days before the campaign launches.
+For prize funds up to €30,000, the application goes to the District Court on the same timeline.

 Miss those lead times and the campaign does not go live.
 Run without the required permit and the campaign runs illegally.
 Neither outcome reflects well on the agency that said yes to the brief.